-If you don’t know the real person behind the leader, it is hard to follow them.
+If you do not know the real person behind the leader, it is hard to follow him or her.
 This is something that I have been thinking about for the last few weeks.
-It is also something that has come up over and over again in my conversations with leaders.
-Let people see more of who you are.
-Be vulnerable.
-Be transparent.
-Be Authentic.
-Powerful words and concepts that can evoke nothing short of squirming right in our own chair (I've actually seen someone squirm when I mentioned these words).
+It is also something that has come up repeatedly in my conversations with leaders.

 What is it about sharing how we think, how we feel, and how we lead that is so uncomfortable?
 I can speak from my own experience.
 Take, for example, this blog.
 I know that sharing more about myself as a coach and as a consultant is critical to building relationships.
 But that means I have to open up.
-That means I need to let you see a little bit of me.
-It’s not exactly easy for me and here’s why:
+I need to let you see a little bit of me.
+It is not exactly easy for me and here’s why:

-Putting myself “out there” means that I cannot control what you think of me as a result (control is an illusion – I get it).
+Putting myself “out there” means that I cannot control what you think of me (control is an illusion – I get it).

 Trusting that all will be well when I push the “publish” button.
 I don’t need to keep changing words, keep making it perfect, or keep thinking about what I could say that could make it even better.